Esri/i3s-spec/docs/1.7/geometryPosition.cmn.md

-# Position vertex attribute
+# geometryPosition

+Position vertex attribute.
 Relative to the center of oriented-bounded box of the node.

 ### Related: